ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 `amp-subscriptions` relies on the Schema.org page-level configuration for two main properties:

-1. The product ID that the user must be granted to view the content.
+1. The product ID that the user must be granted to view the content: `productID`.
-2. Whether this content requires this product at this time.
+2. Whether this content requires this product at this time: `isAccessibleForFree`.

+A usable configuration will provide `NewsArticle` typed item with `isAccessibleForFree` property and a subitem of type `Product` that specifies the `productID`.
+The configuration is resolved as soon as `productID` and `isAccessibleForFree` are found.
+It is, therefore, advised to place the configuration as high up in the DOM tree as possible.

 The JSON-LD and Microdata formats are supported.

 More detail on the markup is available [here](https://developers.google.com/search/docs/data-types/paywalled-content).

-#### JSON-LD markup
+#### Example

-Using JSON-LD, the markup would look like:
+In these examples:

+1. The product ID is "norcal_tribune.com:basic" (`"productID": "norcal_tribune.com:basic"`).
+2. This document is currently locked (`"isAccessibleForFree": false`).

+Below is an example of the markup using JSON-LD:

 ```html
 <script type="application/ld+json">